wbzyl/rack-codehighlighter/README.markdown

       config.middleware.use Rack::Codehighlighter, :coderay
     end

-Optionally, check the Rack configuration running the following command:

-    rake middleware

-## How it works?

-The middleware looks for code blocks to be highlighted in HTML produced by application.
-For each block found it calls requested highlighter.
+### Using *rack-codehighlighter* with a Rack application

+The *rack-codehighlighter* gem can be used with any Rack application, for example with a **Sinatra** application.
+If your application includes a rackup file or uses *Rack::Builder* to construct the application pipeline, simply require and use as follows:

+    gem 'coderay'       # get one of supported highlighters require 'coderay'

+    gem 'wbzyl-rack-codehighlighter'
+    require 'rack/codehighlighter'

+    use Rack::Codehighlighter, :coderay
+    run app

+## *Rack::Codehighlighter* by example

 Below we ask *coderay* to highlight all `pre` elements:

     use Rack::Codehighlighter, :coderay, :element => "pre", :pattern => /\A:::(\w+)\s*\n/

-The middleware uses the *pattern* to learn what language the code block contains, for example
+*Rack::Codehighlighter* looks for code block into `pre` *element*s and uses the `/\A:::(\w+)\s*\n/` *pattern* to learn what language the code block contains.

+For example:

     <pre>:::ruby
     puts "hello world"
     </pre>

-Plain description what the *pattern* says:
 If the element contents begins with three colons, the text following the colons, up to the end of line, identifies the language.
 The text matched by the pattern is removed from the code block before processing.

-The above example could be shortened to:

-    use Rack::Codehighlighter, :coderay

-because the default options values are used.

 Normalization:

 * Highlighted code is always wrapped with `pre` element with attributes appropriate for codehighlighter used.
-* Language names are taken from Ultraviolet.
+* All language names are taken from the *ultraviolet* gem.

-### Examples
+### More examples

 In examples displayed below, the default value of each option is used.